Trial Length, Pricing, and Rationally Inattentive Customers: Related Literature

 Our work also connects to the extensive literature on customer relationship management (CRM) and customer inertia.
-It is well-documented that acquiring a new customer is often more expensive than retaining an existing one, leading firms to focus on maximizing customer lifetime value (CLV) \citep{Gupta2004}.
-Firms use various strategies to increase switching costs and lock in their customer base.
-While much of this literature focuses on contractual or technological lock-in \citep{Farrell1989}, our model provides a specific, micro-founded mechanism for a form of psychological lock-in: the inertia that arises from the cognitive effort required to terminate a relationship.
-The firm's choice of trial length can be seen as a strategic decision to set the level of this "cognitive switching cost."
-This adds a new dimension to the study of customer retention, suggesting that retention can be "engineered" not just through loyalty programs but through the careful design of contractual friction.
+It is well-documented that acquiring a new customer is often more expensive than retaining an existing one, leading firms to focus on maximizing customer lifetime value (CLV) \citep{Gupta2004, Venkatesan2007, fader2018customer}.
+Existing literature has extensively studied switching costs and customer lock-in strategies \citep{Burnham2003, Jones2007, dey2013consumer}.
+While much of this literature focuses on contractual or technological lock-in \citep{Farrell1989}, our model provides a specific, micro-founded mechanism for psychological lock-in: the inertia arising from the cognitive effort required to terminate a relationship.
+The strategic implications extend to subscription pricing models more broadly. \citet{danaher2002optimal} study how different pricing structures for usage and access influence users' usage and retention, while \citet{tian2020optimizing} show how firms can use menu design to encourage particular subscription choices.
+Our model contributes to this literature by focusing on temporal aspects of subscription design, specifically how trial length can be strategically chosen to leverage consumer inattention.

-The context of our model, digital subscriptions, is central to the modern marketing, MIS, and platform economics literature.
-Research in this area has explored various facets of the freemium and subscription models, including conversion from free to paid tiers \citep{Kumar2014}, the impact of network effects \citep{Sundararajan2004}, and the role of user engagement in retention.
-Our work contributes to this stream by focusing on a previously under-explored aspect of the model: the automatic renewal feature and the role of trial length in leveraging consumer inattention.
-This connects to empirical findings on the power of defaults and status quo bias in digital settings \citep{Johnson2002}.
-Our model provides a rational, choice-theoretic explanation for why such defaults are so powerful: overcoming them requires costly cognitive effort.